Redclawww/Chatty/README.md

     Customizable for various use cases: The application can be tailored to suit different industries and purposes, such as customer support, virtual assistants, and more.

-    Speech recognition and synthesis: Users can engage in conversations using their voice, thanks to speech recognition and synthesis capabilities.

     Enhanced language understanding: The chatbot can incorporate natural language understanding and sentiment analysis techniques to comprehend user intents and emotions accurately.

 Installation